Home / Sports / Football - Men's

 The football events of the Games week include daily training sessions followed a match in the afternoon or evening, at selected football grounds across the host island.
 The first half of the Games week normally sees each team play perhaps two or three round-robin group matches, with the play-offs and finals towards the end of the Games week.

-The highpoint of the Shetland Football Team's participation was winning the gold medal in the final against Guernsey in 2005, in front of a capacity crowd of around 5,000 at the Gilbertson Park in Lerwick.
+The highpoint of the Shetland Football Team's participation was winning the gold medal at home in 2005, in the final against Guernsey, watched by capacity crowd of around 5,000 at the Gilbertson Park in Lerwick.
+Since then, the Shetland Men's Football Team have taken part in the Games in Åland in 2009 and in Jersey in 2015.

 Shetland Medals for Football